openlink/iODBC/README_MACOSX.md

 make
 ```

-In case there are errors first try to clean up temporary files:
+If there are errors, first try to clean up temporary files:

 ```shell
 sudo make clean